 - The core components of IB programmes encourage students to participate in creative and service-oriented activities, while at the same time emphasizing the importance of reflection on a personal and academic level.

 Like us on Facebook: RiverviewIB

 - The average acceptance rate of DP students into university/college is 22 percentage points higher than the average acceptance rate of the total population.

 - The average SAT score of IB Diploma Programme candidates is 1953, and the average for IB Certificate candidates is 1794.
 The national average SAT score is 1500.

 - 65% of IB DP students plan to study abroad during university years, and 51% intend to pursue a career in another country.

 What are current IB parents saying about Riverview’s International Bacclaureate Program? (click here)

 The International Baccalaureate Organization aims to develop inquiring, knowledgeable, and caring young people, who help to create a better and more peaceful world through intercultural understanding and respect.

 To this end, the IBO works with schools, governments, and international organizations to develop challenging programs of international education and rigorous assessment.
 To view our guidebook program of studies, click here.

 Questions?
 Concerns?
-E-mail an IBPO Executive Boardmember:
+E-mail the IBPO Executive Board: